Skip to Content

 What You Can Do About It

-Clean or tighten your terminals by following the steps below.
+Clean and tighten your terminal clamps by following the steps below.

-Step 1: Remove the cover from the battery box, if one is present, and store it in a safe place.
+Step 1: If one is present, remove the cover from the battery box, and place it in a safe place.

 Most modern vehicles are negatively grounded -- the black (negative) wire goes from the battery to the vehicle chassis.
 Older vehicles may have a positive ground.
 If you are uncertain, consult the vehicle manufacturer's manual.

-Step 4: Fit a battery terminal cleaner over one of the terminals and rotate it to remove corrosion, debris and oxidized metal.
+Step 4: Fit a battery terminal brush over one of the terminals and rotate it to remove corrosion, debris and oxidized metal.

-Continue rotating until the terminal is shining.
+Continue rotating back and forth until the terminal is shining.
 Alternatively, you can use a combination of a wire brush and emery paper to clean the terminal until it shines.
 Repeat the process on the other terminal.

 Step 5: Clean each of the battery cable clamps, one at a time.

-Scrub each terminal clamp thoroughly using a wire brush and emery paper until it is clean and shiny.
-Wipe it clean with an old rag and smear petroleum jelly all over the metal surfaces.
+Scrub each terminal clamp thoroughly using the terminal brush, wire brush or emery paper until they are both clean and shiny.
+Wipe them clean with an old rag and smear petroleum jelly all over the metal surfaces.

-Step 6: Wipe any debris from the top of the battery, then reconnect whichever cable was disconnected last.
+Step 6: Wipe any debris from the top of the battery, then reconnect in the reverse order, positive first, then negative.

-So, for a negative ground vehicle, reconnect the positive cable first.
 Ensure that the terminal clamp sits as far down on the terminal as possible, then tighten it.
 Tighten it until you cannot move the clamp by hand.
-Do not over tighten it as you could damage the battery terminal.
+Do not over-tighten it as you could damage the battery terminal.

-Step 7: Reconnect the remaining cable, again pushing the clamp fully down on the battery terminal and tightening it until you cannot move it by hand.
+Step 7: Finally, reconnect the remaining cable, again pushing the clamp fully down on the battery terminal and tightening it until you cannot move it by hand.

 Heat issues:

-• Overcharging: High heat can cause the voltage regulator or other charging system components to malfunction, overcharging the system and killing your battery.
+• Overcharging: Excessive heat can cause the voltage regulator or other charging system components to malfunction, overcharging the system and killing your battery.

-• Corrosion: Extreme temperatures cause your battery's internal lead plates to corrode, leading to deterioration.
+• Corrosion: High heat speeds up the corrosion process and can cause your battery's terminals and internal lead plates to corrode, leading to a shorter life.

 Cold issues:

-• Thicker Engine Oil: Cold temperatures cause engine oil to thicken, forcing your battery to work harder to turn over the engine.
+• Thicker Engine Oil: Cold temperatures cause engine oil to thicken, forcing your battery to work harder to power the starter and spin the flywheel to turn over the engine.

 • Reduced Recharge Rate: Remember how we mentioned that your alternator recharges your battery?
-Well, in lower temperatures, your battery recharges slower, meaning you have to drive further to charge it back up.
+Well, in lower temperatures, your battery takes longer to charge, meaning you have to drive further to charge it back up or connect it to a charger when it's not being used.

-• Load Increases: We tend to use more applications during the winter to help offset the cold and keep the windshield clear.
+• Load Increases: We tend to use more accessories during the winter to help offset the cold to keep us warm and the windshield clear.
 Running things like the heater, windshield wipers, defroster and seat heaters increases the load on your battery, causing it to recharge even slower.

 What You Can Do About It

-Since your alternator is responsible for recharging your battery, it stands to reason that if your battery isn't performing properly, the alternator may be at fault.
+Since your alternator is responsible for recharging your battery when the engine is running, it stands to reason that if your battery isn't performing properly, the alternator may be a reason.
 What are the signs of a bad alternator?

 • A consistently dead battery